CivityNL/civity-docs-edit/website/dataplatform_versioned_docs/version-4.1.0/dataplatform_DATASTORE.md

 ## DataStore

-The DataStore makes it possible to display specific data in DataPlatform as a preview and/or map and to request data via the DataStore API.
+The <a href="http://docs.ckan.org/en/latest/maintaining/datastore.html" target="_blank">DataStore</a> makes it possible to display specific data in DataPlatform as a preview and/or map and to request data via the DataStore API.

 ## DataStore and OGR